efrainMesia/JavaProjects/README.md

 # JavaProjects

 I learnt Java in Open University of Israel.
-The following projects below were my assignments in this course.
+The following projects below displays my assignments during this course.

-1. Conway's lifecycle:
+1. Conway's lifecycle -
-   I applied Conway's research of organisms lifecycle.
+   I applied Conway's research of organisms lifecycle for my first assignment.
+This helped further my understanding of Graphic User Interface (GUI).
-   As the program starts we have an empty matrix which each cell represent an organism. when next generation is press the program will set a random matrix containing organisms. https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
+In the beginning of the program you will see an empty matrix.
+However, each cells will eventually represent an organism.
+Once the next generation button is pressed the program will then set a random matrix containing organisms. https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

    There is three ways that an organism develops: